-The recent results from the Health and Social Care Staff Experience Report 2017 identified three themes requiring most attention are consistent with those arising across NHS Scotland; confidence in performance management across the organisation, visibility of management and involvement in organisational decisions.
+The results from the Health and Social Care Staff Experience Report 2017 identified three themes requiring most attention are consistent with those arising across NHS Scotland; confidence in performance management across the organisation, visibility of management and involvement in organisational decisions.

 The Staff Governance Committee approved the Organisational Development (OD) Plan for 2018/19 in June which incorporates activity to address these key themes.
+With the action plan submission phase of iMatter completed, the next phase of work is to develop tests of change for improvement across the organisation and work with iMatter Leads to share these activities and promote positive change to support employee engagement.